What does a review of 100 million articles could reveal?

 When people realize that adding share buttons gets more shares, one of the biggest mistakes they make is adding share buttons of all the major social networks.

 This can actually hurt sharing rates as too many choices can confuse readers.

 It is similar to the supermarket jam experiment, where too many samples lead to fewer sales.

-Therefore, what you should do instead is analyse your data and see which social networks drive the highest traffic and shares and then only add share buttons to these sites.
+Therefore, what you should do instead is analyze your data and see which social networks drive the highest traffic and shares and then only add share buttons to these sites.

-An example can be seen on Upworthy, where they only adds share buttons for Facebook and Twitter.
+An example can be seen on Upworthy, where they only add share buttons for Facebook and Twitter.